kitsunyan/intel-undervolt/README.md

 `interval ${interval_in_milliseconds}` configuration parameter.

 You can specify which actions daemon should perform using `daemon` configuration parameter.
 You can use `once` option to ensure action will be performed only once.

+### Troubleshooting

+Any changes made to the configuration file should be always tested before applying them to the init process used by the system.
+It is not advisable to follow specific voltage values other users recommend, even if using the same CPU and GPU.
+Thus, it is advisable to test with stepwise reductions of values as small as 5mv to 10mv at most.
+Not doing so, could lead to an unbootable system.

+To revert changes in this situation, a couple of arguments needs to be added on the kernel command line via GRUB.
+Hold `Shift` (BIOS) or `Esc` (UEFI) during boot, if using a quiet boot configuration.
+Press `E` to edit the affected GNU/Linux distribution entry.
+Go to the line where it starts with `linux`, remove `quiet` and add `systemd.unit=multi-user.target` & `systemd.unit=emergency.target`.
+Press `Ctrl + x` to continue.

+From this point, a root command prompt of the system will be displayed.
+From there, revert all changes the same way as they have been applied.
+Please note that this method could vary depending on the init process and distribution used.